 A green iguana baby is the most common and cheapest.
 The cheapest I’ve seen these being sold for is $10 for one and $25 for 3 of them.
 The most expensive I’ve seen them being sold at is $55.

 Red iguana price

 The red iguana is more expensive than the green one.
 The price for a red iguana is around $50 to $110 depending on where you buy them.

 Blue Iguana price

 The Axanthic or blue iguana costs around $80 to $190.
 It’s one of the more expensive iguanas but has a very beautiful blue shade that you don’t see very often.
-They were at the brink of extinction with only an estimated 15 of them living in the wild at some point.
-Currently, their situation is more stable and in captivity there’s quite a lot of them available.
+They were on the brink of extinction with only an estimated 15 of them living in the wild at some point.
+Currently, their situation is more stable and in captivity, there are quite a lot of them available.

 Rhino iguana price

 The Rhino iguana is the most expensive of the popular pet iguanas.
 It can range in price from $500 to $600.
 The reason why these iguanas are so much more expensive than the other ones is that they’re considered the most docile of the iguanas and are most easily trained.